|

 Galapagos Islands, you will explore the magnificent ecological

 wonders of Ecuador.
-Upon arrival in Quito, you'll be escorted
+Upon arrival in Quito, you will be escorted to the palatial Casa Gangotena, then dine on fusion cuisine at Zazu.

 A morning flight over the Andes to